danygiguere/spring-boot-3-reactive-with-kotlin-coroutines/README.md

 ### About
 - This project is just a demo or a starting template to work with Spring boot 3 with Kotlin coroutines and r2dbc and DatabaseClient (https://docs.spring.io/spring-framework/reference/data-access/r2dbc.html)
-- The project is set up to work with the H2 in-memory but you can comment the h2 config and uncomment the mysql config in the application.yml file if you prefer to work with mysql (you can clone this project to create a dockerized db: https://github.com/danygiguere/docker_db)
+- The project is set up to work mysql (you can clone this project to create a dockerized db: https://github.com/danygiguere/docker_db)
+- I have kept the H2 database configuration in the project, but it has discrepancies compoare to the r2dbc:mysql db.
 - If you are using IntelliJ Ultimate, you can run the requests.http file (in the test folder) to test all the available routes
 - In this demo I haven't used an orm.
 If you'd like to use an ORM, have a look at CoroutineCrudRepository.
 It' is a non-blocking reactive interface for generic CRUD operations using Kotlin Coroutines.
 - The app demonstrates: